Delighting home cooks and uniting global teams with Slack

 Everyone’s at the table

-The tech team comprise 43 different nationalities, and as Slack became more and more integral to how they work, they found a way to overcome language barriers.
+The tech team comprises 43 different nationalities, and as Slack became more and more integral to how they work, they found a way to solve for language barriers.
 Team members in Portugal and Brazil gather in the Portuguese channel to speak in their native tongue – and those who want to learn benefit from in-channel lessons.
-They also have channels for Spanish, English, Russian and Arabic.
+They also have channels for Spanish, English, Russian, and Arabic.

 Giving more than a thumbs up

-Emoji and Slack go hand in hand, but HelloFresh brought in faces too.
-They found a way to make Slack even more human by using face emoji that celebrate and recognise great work.
+Emojis and Slack go hand in hand, but HelloFresh brought in faces too.
+They found a way to make Slack even more human by using face emojis that celebrate and recognize great work.

 “If you think about the best system engineer that we might have, if somebody else would fix a server issue, everyone would say okay hey, good job, and then use the emoji of the guy that is supposed to be really good at fixing these issues,” explains Simaria.
-“So basically, people start being looked at and respected for the things that they are really, really good at.
-And that kind of reinforces the team all together.”
+“So basically, people start being looked at and respected for the things that they are really really good at.
+And that kind of reinforces the team altogether.”